 Why?
 Because some of your competitors probably don’t have dedicated location pages.
 They’re making search engines dig deeper for location cues— and although Google is smart as hell, their algorithms, much like actual users, like it when don’t make them think so hard.

-When someone types in “ice cream parlor,” Google’s wheeling are spinning— and no matter if you’re on desktop or mobile, the search engine is pulling local results based on your IP.
+When someone types in “ice cream parlor,” Google’s wheels are spinning— and no matter if you’re on a desktop or mobile, the search engine is pulling local results based on your IP.

 You’re giving Google a shortcut— telling the search engine to crawl no more, for you’re serving them a local “ice cream parlor” banana split on a silver platter.

 We all know that search engines serve URLs that they find most relevant, and your page that’s about your niche in that specific area is relevant AF for local searches.

 If you own a successful company with only one location, you can spruce up your contact page with all the same fun on-site SEO stuff.